Desiwah/RScanPlus/terms_of_service.md

 ### A. Retail Websites
 The App displays content from third-party websites within a WebView.
 * **Accuracy:** We do not guarantee the accuracy of prices, stock levels, or product descriptions displayed on these third-party sites.
 * **Ownership:** All trademarks, logos, and content displayed within the WebView belong to their respective owners.
-RScan+ claims no ownership over this content.
+R.Scan+ claims no ownership over this content.

 ### B. Google Gemini & ML Kit
 * The App uses Google ML Kit for on-device text recognition.